tijlleenders/ZinZen/README.md

 ## How to contribute?
 https://opensource.guide/how-to-contribute/
 ... and read code of conduct and FAQ's.
+We plan our work on the [ZinZen project board](https://github.com/users/tijlleenders/projects/2).
+Have a look!

 ## ...or [sponsor me with coffee!](https://github.com/sponsors/tijlleenders)
 ...or [give a suggestion to improve](https://www.zinzen.me/contact.html)